 Prior to the connection of the Customer’s Interconnection Facilities to FPL's Interconnection Facilities, acceptance tests will be performed by the owning Party to ensure the proper functioning of all metering, telemetry, and communications equipment associated with the Points of Interconnection and both Parties’ interconnection facilities, and to verify the accuracy of data being received by FPL, the Control Area(s) in which the Facility and FPL are located.
 All acceptance tests will be performed consistent with FRCC requirements.

-9.4 Metering Data

-Unless the Parties have not made other arrangements, if hourly and/or daily energy readings are available and if such data are requested by FPL, Customer shall report same to FPL's representatives as designated by telephone or electronically or as the Parties otherwise agree, on a schedule to be agreed upon.
-At Customer's expense, Customer's metered data shall be telemetered to a location designated by FPL and one or more locations designated by Customer.
+[SEE 9.5 and Article 12]

-9.5 Communications
+9.4 Communications

 At Customer's expense, Customer shall maintain satisfactory operating communications with FPL’s Transmission Coordinator or representative, as designated by FPL.
-Customer will provide standard voice and facsimile communications at its Facility control room through use of the public telephone system.
+Customer will provide standard voice and facsimile communications at its Facility control room.
 Customer will also provide a 4-wire, full duplex data circuit (or circuits) operating at 1200 baud or at other baud rates and fiber optic communications as reasonably specified by FPL.
 The data circuit(s) shall extend from Customer's Facility to a location(s) specified by FPL.
-Any required maintenance of such communications equipment shall be performed at Customer's expense, but may be performed by Customer or by FPL.
-Operational communications shall be activated and maintained under, but not be limited to, the following events: (1) system paralleling or separation; (2) scheduled and unscheduled shutdowns; (3) equipment clearances; and (4) transmission of hourly and daily generation data.
+Any required maintenance of such communications equipment shall be performed at Owner's expense, but may be performed by Customer or by FPL.
+Operational communications between Customer and FPL's Transmission Coordinator shall be consistent with the Communications Plan established pursuant to Sections 12.2 and 12.3.

-9.5.1 A remote terminal unit ("RTU") or equivalent data collection and transfer equipment acceptable to both Parties shall be installed by Customer, or by FPL at Customer's expense, to gather accumulated and instantaneous data to be telemetered to a location(s) designated by FPL through use of a dedicated point-to-point data circuit(s) as indicated in Section 9.5.
-Customer shall install or facilitate installation of such equipment as soon as practicable, provided that installation shall be accomplished within a time period of no more than one hundred and eighty (180) days following notice by FPL and prior to initial operation of the Customer’s Interconnection Facilities and FPL’s Interconnection Facilities.
-The communication protocol for this data circuit(s) will be specified by FPL.
-Instantaneous bi-directional real power and reactive power flow information must be telemetered directly to the location(s) specified by FPL.
+9.4.1 A remote terminal unit ("RTU") or equivalent data collection and transfer equipment acceptable to both Parties shall be installed by Customer, or by FPL at Customer's expense, to gather accumulated and instantaneous data to be telemetered to a location(s) designated by FPL through use of a dedicated point-to-point data circuit(s) as indicated in Section 9.5.
+Customer shall install or facilitate installation of such equipment as soon as practicable, provided that installation shall be accomplished prior to the In-Service Date.
+The communication protocol for this data circuit(s) will be specified by FPL prior to the In-Service Date.
+Instantaneous bi-directional real power and reactive power flow information must be telemetered directly to the location(s) specified by FPL prior to In-Service Date.

 The required data includes generator MW, MVAR, kWh, terminal voltage, and switchyard high side voltages.
-MW, MVAR and kWh data should be net output values as measured at the low side of the generator step up transformer less any auxiliary load directly fed from the generator.
+MW, MVAR and kWh data should be net output values as measured at the Customer's side of the Point of Interconnection.
 These generator output quantities shall be telemetered at a two-second scan rate.
 In addition, the status of individual generator circuit breakers and the status of the generator's (s') automatic voltage regulator must be made available to FPL’s System Operations Department.

 ARTICLE 10.
 INFORMATION REQUIREMENTS